 To investigate the scope of the unit value problem, I use the 2001 Family Food Expenditure Survey (FOODEX) conducted by Statistics Canada.
 The FOODEX is a national diary survey.
 In addition to a set of demographic variables, households record expenditure and quantity information on 196 distinct food categories over a two-week period.
 The survey was conducted in five different regions (British Columbia, Prairies, Ontario, Quebec and Atlantic) over the course of 2001.
-An important feature of the 2001 survey is that to enhance the accuracy of price reporting and diminish measurement error, respondents were encouraged to provide receipts for all purchases.
-The resulting price and expenditure information, in contrast to recall surveys, is considered highly accurate.
+An important feature of the 2001 survey is that to enhance the accuracy of reporting and diminish measurement error, respondents were asked to provide receipts for all purchases.
+The resulting quantity and expenditure information, in contrast to a pure recall survey, is considered highly accurate.

-As with all expenditure surveys, a number of households were excluded, due to anomalous responses.
+As with all expenditure surveys, a number of households were excluded, due to concerns about data validity.
 In particular, I exclude households that did not complete the entire two-week period, households who purchased only a single food item and household who reported spending more than 80% of income on food.
-This yields a useable sample of 4622 households.
+Excluding these households yields a useable sample of 4622 households.